Elvinas1/weather-forecast/README.md

 ```
 $ php artisan migrate
 ```

-3. Prepare .env file

-- You can use .env.weather-forecast as a reference file.

 4. Prepare a crontab setting (It's not required for a simple Web API test.)